viaart/DisplayedAppSwitcher/README.md

 DisplayedAppSwitcher provides a temporary solution, making the switching between Zoom and JW Library more predictable.

 This little tool completely hides the secondary Zoom window requested to switch to JW Library.
-When switching back to Zoom, DisplayedAppSwitcher restores the hidden Zoom window to its previous visible state, and Zoom retains its full screen mode, while minimizing JW Library to improve predictability.
-It never attempts to hide JW Library's secondary window.
+When switching back to Zoom, DisplayedAppSwitcher restores the hidden Zoom window to its previous visible state, and Zoom automatically retains its full screen mode, while minimizing JW Library to improve predictability.
+This tool never attempts to hide JW Library's secondary window (and in fact it does not seem possible).

+Also, DisplayedAppSwitcher is not maintaining the states of the applications constantly, but instead only once during actual request.
+This is to avoid too much meddling into the behavior of both applications and consequently big surprises.

 > Hopefully, Zoom will eventually find a way to fix window jumping behavior.
-And, perhaps JW Library will provide a more reliable way to keep itself on the top, when another application sits on the same screen.
+And, perhaps JW Library will provide a more reliable way to keep itself on the top, when other applications might fight for staying on top of others.
 Then there will be no need for DisplayedAppSwitcher.
-Periodically check how everything works without DisplayedAppSwitcher.
+Please periodically check how everything works without this tool and remove when it becomes unnecessary.

 ## Known to Work